SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 Feel hungry for real payments now?
 Just make sure you have the following in place:

 1. Create a bill and publish it to the app
-2. Pay using the SEQR app
+2. Pay using SEQR app
 3. Check the payment status

 ## Sequence (simplified)